 For me, that reaction is priceless.

-If you know anything about Love Languages, then you’ll appreciate it when I say that mine is “Words of Affirmation”.
-A rave review or verbal praise of how much someone loved the experience and the images, is worth everything to me.
+Remember earlier I said my language to receive is “Words of Affirmation”?
+A rave review or verbal reaction of how much someone loved the experience and the images, is worth everything to me.

 4) It’s the Type of Session That Stretches Me Creatively and Gets Us Both Out Of Our Comfort Zones

 Yes photography is an art and a passion, but running a business means it’s also a job.
 One that I love, obviously, but weddings and location photography are still my primary line of work.
 Like any line of work, you have to have systems in place to deliver consistent results.

 A chef can’t run a successful restaurant if his patrons can’t trust that every visit will yield the same delicious meal.
 So once he develops his style and creates a new dish, he writes the recipe and follows it every time.

 The same is true in a photography business.
 Once you create your style and a reputation for the types of images a client can expect, you have to be able to consistently deliver on that week in, and week out.

 And any system, by its very nature of being efficient, predictable, and repeatable, tends to get easier with time.
 You want that in your wedding photographer, because it frees them up to look for unique angles instead of figuring out where they need to stand next, and it means they can react to the unexpected without batting an eye.
 You want that in your family or engagement photographer, because it means they can focus on your connection, body language, and interact with your kid with smiles and laughs, instead of fiddling with their camera settings.